Community Outreach

 Jefferson/Ebenezer Partnership (JEP)

 As each new school year approaches, Ebenezer shops for school supplies.
-Our partnership with Jefferson Elementary School in Sheboygan includes donating crayons, pencils, markers, notebooks, and other school supplies to the students.
-Coordinating with reading specialists and teachers, we purchase reading-level-appropriate books.
+Our partnership with Jefferson Elementary School in Sheboygan includes donating head phones, whiteboard markers, crayons, pencils, markers, notebooks, and other school supplies to the students.
 Volunteers have also gone to the classroom to read with students.
 This partnership was formed in recognition of our church’s previous location which was across the street from Jefferson School.
 JEP helps Ebenezer provide a continuing presence in our former neighborhood.

 Quilts

 Each child baptized at Ebenezer, receives a quilt as a gift from the congregation.
-The ECJ Circle meets once a month to create the baby quilts.
-The group, which has been meeting for 70 years, also makes and donates twin-size patchwork quilts that are given to residents of the Salvation Army homeless shelter.
-The residents are able to keep the quilts when they leave the shelter.
+The ECJ Circle meets once a month to create these baby quilts.
+The group, which has been meeting for 75 years, also makes and donates twin-size patchwork quilts that are given to residents of Bridgeway and Safe Harbor.
+The residents are able to keep the quilts when they leave these residences.

 Prayer Shawls